NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 This is very weird and inconsistent behavior.
 It seems like there is only a consistent pattern in the first 7 requests, then the open/closed property doesn't seem to correlate anymore.

-And then I did the same for the Firefox browser (but only with 12 measurements):
+And then I did the same for the Firefox browser (but only with 12 measurements, because throttling kicks in and the delays are becoming large):

 <canvas id="chartFirefox" width="600" height="400"></canvas>
 <script>